benji7425/discord-bot-role-assigner/README.md

 # Discord Role Assigner
 <!--summary-->
-A simple bot to allow users to join and leave configured roles
+A simple Discord bot to allow users to join and leave configured roles
 <!--/summary-->

 ## Features